Jobs cull as Europe's banks step up costs battle

 “Perhaps another five years down the road we will look back on 2012 as the year that decided the fate of banks that survived and those banks that did not,” the Roland Berger analysts said.

-UBS UBSN.VX, Credit Suisse CSGN.VX, Deutsche Bank, Royal Bank of Scotland (RBS.L), Barclays and BNP Paribas (BNPP.PA) have each cut hundreds or thousands of jobs.
+UBS, Credit Suisse, Deutsche Bank, Royal Bank of Scotland, Barclays and BNP Paribas have each cut hundreds or thousands of jobs.

-London has also been hit by culls by overseas firms like Nomura (8604.T) and Citigroup (C.N).
+London has also been hit by culls by overseas firms like Nomura and Citigroup.

 The Centre for Economics and Business Research has predicted that by the end of this year the city will have lost 100,000 jobs since 2007, leaving 255,000 finance jobs, the lowest since early 1996.